 The Calm Harm app does not create user accounts.
 This was based on user research, with young people telling us they valued privacy.
 This means that if the Calm Harm app is deleted or the device is changed, any app data is lost. stem4, therefore, recommends that screenshots of any data that is to be saved are taken.

 The developers of the Calm Harm app, stem4, endeavour to respond within target response times.
-The target response time for urgent issues is 24 hours, for high priority issues 72 hours, medium priority 7 working days and low priority 14 working days.
+The target response time for urgent issues is 24 hours, for high priority issues 72 hours, for medium priority 7 working days and for low priority 14 working days.

 stem4 assesses and records any clinical risk.
-The Calm Harm app is reviewed quarterly and updates made where necessary.
+The Calm Harm app is reviewed quarterly and updates are made where necessary.

 stem4 will resolve major bugs that prevent the intended Calm Harm app functionality from working for devices and operating systems supported.